 Discussion

 It is evident from this and previous work that there is some level of variation in sablefish growth, whether in the growth rates themselves or the spatiotemporal scale at which growth anomalies occur.
-Mis-specification of growth within stock assessment can overestimate management quantities, particularly the estimate of stock depletion (Stawitz et al., in prep).
+Mis-specification of growth within stock assessment can overestimate management quantities, particularly the estimate of stock depletion ().
 Correctly-specified growth variation in the estimation model can reduce uncertainty by correctly attributing process error to somatic growth anomalies.
 The purpose of this study was to define the ideal spatiotemporal scale at which to structure growth for future use in a range-wide operating model of sablefish population dynamics.

 Previous work with sablefish data has utilized an a priori approach, wherein length data were aggregated into pre-hypothesized spatial zones and compared via Akaike’s Information Criterion.
 This ‘information-theoretic’ (Guthery et al., 2003) approach is fairly straightforward computationally, and has been implemented separately for the California Current (Gertseva et al., 2017) and Alaska federal and state sablefish fisheries (Echave et al., 2012; McDevitt, 1990).
 The CC analysis identified a statistically significant break in von Bertalanffy growth parameters for sablefish at approximately 30 degrees N, between Point Conception and Monterey, CA, with additional evidence for an increasing cline in L∞ with increasing latitude.
 That work also observed an increase in k estimates for populations sampled in the Vancouver region (ca. 49˚N), which was posited to be the result of samples coming from the “southern end of a faster-growing northern stock”, a suggestion supported by our findings.
-The authors of that study described how sablefish have been shown to highly migratory, with ontogenetic movements off the coastal shelf; such combined, complex life patterns could yield higher growth rates in northern regions that interact with a more generalized shelf-slope pattern observed in groundfish overall.
-For Alaska, a generalized linear model of length as a function of pre-specified zones and time blocks was used to diagnose a ‘regime change’ in sablefish growth occurring in year 1995, though the authors explain this shift is possibly attributable to changes in sampling strategy that occurred in that year’s survey.
-In the recent AK sablefish assessments, the parameters of the VBGF are time-blocked accordingly (see Table 1) despite caution that it the change is not inherent to the population, but likely an artifact of sampling methods.
+The authors of that study described how sablefish have been shown to be highly migratory, with ontogenetic movements off the coastal shelf; such combined, complex life patterns could yield higher growth rates in northern regions that interact with a more generalized shelf-slope pattern observed in groundfish overall.
+For Alaska, a generalized linear model of length as a function of pre-specified zones and time blocks was used to diagnose a ‘regime change’ in sablefish growth occurring in 1995, though the authors explain this shift is possibly attributable to changes in sampling strategy that occurred in that year’s survey.
+In the recent AK sablefish assessments, the parameters of the VBGF are time-blocked accordingly (see Table 1) despite caution that the change is not inherent to the population, but likely an artifact of sampling methods.
 In our analysis (which included data for all regions), the first derivative was not zero in 1995 though it was not of enough magnitude to pass the quantile filter.
 [Further discussion of sablefish movement following tagging analyses by Luke Rodgers, DFO postdoc].